jerinsam/docker-learn-hands-on/dockerfile-docker-compose-config-spark/README.md

     - **`ENV`** - sets the Environment Variable in the new image
     - **`WORKDIR`** - sets the working directory in the container to /opt/spark
     - **`COPY`** - copies files from the current host directory into the container at the specified path
+      - **.dockerignore file**
+        ```file
+        # .dockerignore
+        *.log
+        *.tmp
+        ```
+        - The `.dockerignore` file is used to specify files and directories that should be excluded from the build context when building a Docker image.That means in case of any Copy activity in docker file, the files and directories specified in `.dockerignore` will not be copied to the image.
+        - This file is similar to `.gitignore` in Git, where patterns for files and directories can be specified to ignore.
+        - The `.dockerignore` file is placed in the root of the build context directory and is used by Docker to determine which files to exclude when building the image.
     - **`RUN`** - executes a command while creating the image.
 In this case, it installs the python packages mentioned in the requirements.txt file
     - **`CMD`** - specifies the default command to run when the container is started.
 Script mentioned in this command can be overridden while running the container.
     - **`Volume`** - specify the container path which will be mapped to the host machine path.
 In this case, the /usr/local/app directory is used.